symorikawa/radgrad-data-model-experiment/README.md

 ![](https://raw.githubusercontent.com/radgrad/data-model-example/master/doc/images/sample-data/sample-data-users.png)

-By studying how the RadGrad data model is displayed to these tables, you will hopefully gain insight into how to manipulate the data model.
+By studying how the RadGrad data model is manipulated in this application, you will hopefully gain insight into how to manipulate the data model for your own purposes.

 ## Loading the sample data set